All Episodes

 I didn't hear anyone say, hey, wait a minute.

-You know, it was a Democrat crowd that he spoke in front of.
+You know, it was a Democrat crowd that he spoke in front of, and he was simply echoing the sentiments.

 The one thing that the black community does now is the black community realizes that the left-wing media has been playing us for a long time.

-The left-wing media told us that old white men posed an existential threat to all of mankind today.
+The left-wing media told us that old white men pose an existential threat to all of mankind.

 But now all you see is old white candidates in the Democratic primaries.

-All of the uh the the blacks that they held up to us to show their diversity have been have gone by the wayside.
+All of the blacks that they held up to us to show their diversity have gone by the wayside.

-So Bloomberg was simply saying what a lot of others on that democratic side and that democratic party really think.
+So Bloomberg is simply saying what a lot of others on that Democratic side in that Democratic Party really think.

 I'm not surprised.